EmilErasmus/EmilErasmus/README.md

 - ✨ I am proficient in HTML, CSS, JavaScript, Python and React.

-- 🌱 I am currently learning php and CodeIgniter.
+- 🌱 I am currently learning PHP and CodeIgniter.

 - 🎸 Outside of the tech world I enjoy playing music, working out and spending time in nature.